Your Common HMMMs, Answered

 You may be entitled to money that neither your employer nor the BWC will inform you about.
 We will advise you about what other payments or benefits you deserve.

 This will depend on your situation/issue.
-Remember that all cases are different, so please talk to your attorney about this to get a better understanding.
+Remember that all cases are different, so please talk to your attorney about how your claim will work to get a better understanding.

 How much does this cost?